nickjackolaisen/BusinessInitiaitive/_posts/statistics/partnership stats/2023-08-03-partnerships_in_modern_business.md

 ---
-title: "The Role of Partnerships in Modern Business: A Statistical Analysis"
+title: "The Role of Partnerships in Modern Business"
 layout: post
 date: 2023-08-03
 author: jack_nicholaisen